Obydux/Minecraft-startup-flags/README.md

 ZGC has NUMA support, which means it will try its best to direct Java heap allocations to NUMA-local memory.
 NUMA stands for Non-Uniform Memory Access and refers to the architecture design used in multi-socket systems.
 In NUMA systems, memory is divided into multiple memory nodes, with each node associated with a specific processor or socket.
 Each processor has faster access to its own local memory node compared to accessing remote memory nodes.

 By default, ZGC enables NUMA support, allowing it to leverage the benefits of NUMA architectures.
 When running on a NUMA machine (e.g. a multi-socket x86 machine), having NUMA support enabled will often give a noticeable performance boost.
 However, if the JVM detects that it is bound to use memory on a single NUMA node, NUMA support will be disabled.
 Even though explicitly enabling NUMA support is possible it will not provide any benefits as some might suggest.

+### ZGC in Containers and VMs
+If you are hosting Minecraft in a managed service, such as docker, it is important to match your JVM heap size to the container memory limit.
+Use `-XX:+UseContainerSupport` (which is enabled in Java 15+ by default) so that the JVM reads your container's cgroup memory allocation correctly.

 ## String Deduplication
 String deduplication is a JVM feature that has been around for quite a while now.
 It helps reduce Java heap memory usage by automatically deduplicating identical character arrays that are backing String objects.
 In the case of Minecraft, it can slightly help reduce the heap memory usage.
 It used to only work with G1GC, but in Java 18 a huge chunk of it was rewritten to also support ZGC.
 It is also more beneficial to use it with ZGC, because it does the string deduplication concurrently.
 To enable this feature simply add `-XX:+UseStringDeduplication` to your start-up arguments.